 Service limits in Azure Search

-Maximum limits on storage, workloads, and quantities of indexes, documents, and other objects depend on whether you provision Azure Search at a Free, Basic, or Standard pricing tier.
+Maximum limits on storage, workloads, and quantities of indexes, documents, and other objects depend on whether you provision Azure Search at Free, Basic, or Standard pricing tiers.

-- Standard runs on dedicated machines with more storage and processing capacity at every level.
-Standard comes in four levels: S1, S2, S3, and S3 High Density (S3 HD).
+Standard runs on dedicated machines with more storage and processing capacity at every level.
+Standard comes in four levels: S1, S2, S3, and S3 HD.

 A service is provisioned at a specific tier.
 Jumping tiers to gain capacity involves provisioning a new service (there is no in-place upgrade).
 For more information, see Choose a SKU or tier.
 To learn more about adjusting capacity within a service you've already provisioned, see Scale resource levels for query and indexing workloads.

 You can create multiple services within a subscription, each one provisioned at a specific tier, limited only by the number of services allowed at each tier.
 For example, you could create up to 12 services at the Basic tier and another 12 services at the S1 tier within the same subscription.
 For more information about tiers, see Choose a SKU or tier for Azure Search.

 Maximum service limits can be raised upon request.
 Contact Azure Support if you need more services within the same subscription.